Languages of Ireland: Ulster Scots

-Ulster Scots, sometimes called Ullans, is a dialect of Scots spoken in some parts of County Donegal and Northern Ireland.
-It is promoted and supported by the Ulster Scots Agency, a cross-border body.
-Its status as an independent language as opposed to a dialect of Scots has been debated.
+Ulster Scots, sometimes called Ullans, is a variety of Scots spoken in Northern Ireland and some parts of County Donegal.
+It is promoted and supported by the Ulster Scots Agency, a cross-border body formed after the 1998 Good Friday Agreement, which was the peace deal that ended the clashing of the Catholic and Protestant churches, known as the Troubles.
+In 2001, Ulster-Scots was official recognized under the European Charter for Regional or Minority Languages by the UK government.
+Ulster-Scots's classification as either an independent language or a dialect of Scots has been a subject of debate in Northern Ireland.
+Supporters, such as members of Unionist community, advocate for its recognition as a language to affirm cultural heritage.
+On the other hand, critics, such as nationalists, emphasize the cultural and historical significance of the Irish Language and argue that Ulster Scots is a variant of English and Scots, favoring its classification as a dialect.

 Shelta

 Shelta is a cant, based upon both Irish and English, generally spoken by the Irish Traveller community.
 It is known as Gammon to Irish speakers and Shelta by the linguistic community.
 It is a mixture of English and Irish, with Irish being the lexifier language.

-Shelta is a secret language, with a refusal by the Travellers to share with non-travellers, named "Buffers".
+Shelta is a community-specific language, with a refusal by the Travellers to share with non-travellers, named "Buffers".
 When speaking Shelta in front of Buffers, Travellers will disguise the structure so as to make it seem like they aren't speaking Shelta at all.
 There is fear that if outsiders know the entirety of the language, it will be used to bring further discrimination to the Traveller community.
+According to the 2011 census, the Irish Traveller population has increased to 29,573.